Wxwind/slatejs/packages/deer-engine/src/module/physx-physics/README.md

   6. pass id to native pxShape to avoid using map<shape ptr, shape id>
   7. layer mask support for scene query
 ## Known Bugs
-  1. rigidbody's transform may not work right when entity has parent
-  2. cct may emit collision event when colliding with dynamic or kinematic collider in some case.
-So px.TriggersUsingFilterShader needs to exclude collision events between cct and dynamic collider
+  1. cct may push dynamic or kinematic collider when cct's pxShape.setLocalPose() called.
+So ~~px.TriggersUsingFilterShader needs to exclude collision events between cct and dynamic / kinematic collider.~~ Need another way to support set scale of the entity that cct is mounted on.
 ## FEATURE
   1. static / dynamic rigidbody
   2. box / sphere / capsule collider